Alnasser0/Dash-KFUPM-Covid19/README.md

 - Add Arabic Language Support.
 - Improve CSS in the page.
 - Optimize Codes.
-- Use MongoDB or Postgre instead of csv files.
+- Use MongoDB or Postgre instead of csv files. - Done